ConcatenateLine/docker-laravel-maridb-vite-react-ts/README.md

 ## First-time Setup

-- For Laravel, run migrations and generate APP_KEY (if not set in the .env file) inside the container:
+- For Laravel automatically run migrations and generate APP_KEY (if not set in the .env file) inside the container, if you have issues with this, you can run the following commands:
   ```sh
   docker compose -f compose.dev.yaml exec laravel php artisan migrate
   docker compose -f compose.dev.yaml exec laravel php artisan key:generate
   ```
 - For React, the development server will reload on file changes.
-- On first startup, the container will create the project and install the selected starter kit automatically, so you don't need to run any additional commands with the default configuration.
+- On first startup, the container will create the project and install dependencies, so you don't need to run any additional commands with the default configuration.

 - The first startup may take a few minutes as the container needs to create the project and install dependencies.